“Leadership is the ability to get extraordinary achievement from ordinary people”

 2. Howard Schultz-

-Howard is another great personality known for using a transactional leadership style.
-Being the CEO of Starbucks and a transactional leader as well, he was responsible for the vision and implementation of the Starbucks model with a total of 1,51,000 employees and 20,519 stores across the world.
+Howard is another great personality famous for using a transactional leadership style.
+Being the CEO of Starbucks and a transactional leader as well.
+He was responsible for the vision and implementation of the Starbucks model with a total of 1,51,000 employees and 20,519 stores across the world.

 3. Vince Lombardi-